Billaferd/QuantumNexus/Species.md

 - Tactics:
 - Backstory:

+### Species

 ## 1. The Zyn Collective

 - **Type**: Hive-mind Insectoid Species
 - **Domain Focus**: Technology (3), Psionics (2), Magic (1)
 - **Description**: A highly advanced insectoid species with a collective consciousness.
 Their bio-mechanical technology seamlessly integrates with their natural forms.
 The Zyn excel at coordinating vast fleets through their psionic network, while dabbling in magic to enhance their already formidable abilities.

+### Common Keywords

+- Hive: Cards with this keyword are able to be used to spawn units.
+- Swarm: Cards with this keyword must be deployed in the same quadrant as a card with the Hive keyword.

 ### Units